Because the word "green" can mean so many things, I'll start with the

 DragonBoard is made with recycled wood waste dust and minerals, specifically magnesium oxide.
 The ancient Romans used magnesium oxide to make their super strong cement, which still survives today in ancient Roman ruins.

 My colleagues and I have specified DragonBoard and Jetboard for our clients' projects, and we are all very impressed with its healthy ingredients and performance.
 We had a sample independently lab-tested by a PhD chemist in Germany and it meets all the strictest Bau-Biologie criteria for health.
 We have not had JetBoard independently tested, but we have compared the ingredients, odor and outgassing time.
 Both may be better tolerated than drywall, even by most of our highly chemically sensitive clients.
 I feel great about this product in homes with pregnant women and small babies.

 Dust from DragonBoard and JetBoard is not as dangerous to workers when they cut it, as is gypsum drywall, which releases respirable, carcinogenic crystalline silica dust when cut.
 (Workers should still wear protective goggles and respirators while cutting magnesium oxide board, use dustless cutting methods, and if possible, cut it outdoors, as long as it is completely protected from all sources of moisture.)

 The smooth side can be painted, and the rough side can be plastered or tiled with ceramic tile.
-When used in place of drywall, it looks great.
+It should be skim coated if painted.

 The downsides to DragonBoard and JetBoard are:

 - Both are more expensive than drywall unless you buy a large enough quantity.
 It may not be cost effective for some smaller projects.

 - Both are not readily available in all areas of the U.S., so sometimes it requires more time and cost to order it and have it shipped.